a-type/typescript-library-template/README.md

-# react-typescript-library-template
+# typescript-library-template

-Personal template of [@a-type](https://github.com/a-type) for creating React libraries using Typescript.
+Personal template of [@a-type](https://github.com/a-type) for creating libraries using Typescript.

 ## Features